Model-theoretic properties of nilpotent groups and Lie algebras: Neostability properties of -nilpotent groups and Lie algebras

 \subsection{Acknowledgements}

 Much of this work was completed at the Institut Henri Poincar\'e when the four authors were hosted as part of a `Research in Paris' program.
 The authors would also like to thank the Institut Henri Poincar\'e for their hospitality.
-We would like to thank Berthold Maier, Dugald Macpherson, and Erik Walsberg for valuable conversations and correspondence on this project.
+We would like to thank Gabriel Conant, Berthold Maier, Dugald Macpherson, and Erik Walsberg for valuable conversations and correspondence on this project.
+We would also like to thank Amador Martin-Pizarro and Martin Ziegler for helpful suggestions on the presentation of this article.